levitskya03/NERD/README.md

 NERD reformulates the rate-distortion objective into a scalable optimization problem, leveraging neural networks to accurately and efficiently estimate the rate-distortion function, even for high-dimensional datasets.

-## Features

-- **Scalable Rate-Distortion Estimation**: Uses neural networks to estimate the rate-distortion function for high-dimensional, real-world datasets.
-- **Theoretical and Experimental Validation**: Provides strong theoretical guarantees and empirical results on popular datasets like MNIST and FashionMNIST.
-- **Operational Compression Schemes**: Implements one-shot compression schemes with guarantees on achievable rate and distortion.

 ## Getting Started